liutkevych/selfcare-stage/README.md

   * [ember inspector for chrome](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi)
   * [ember inspector for firefox](https://addons.mozilla.org/en-US/firefox/addon/ember-inspector/)

 Every push to master will deploy a new version of this app.
 Deploys happen automatically: be sure that this branch in GitHub is always in a deployable state and any tests have passed before you push.
+For this use https://codon-buildpacks.s3.amazonaws.com/buildpacks/heroku/emberjs.tgz as buildpack.